ScratchAddons/ScratchAddons/README.md

 An addon mainly consists of one or more [userscripts](https://scratchaddons.com/docs/develop/userscripts/) (written in JavaScript) or [userstyles](https://scratchaddons.com/docs/develop/userstyles/) (written in CSS) that run on the Scratch website or project editor.

 Each addon declares its own [addon manifest](https://scratchaddons.com/docs/reference/addon-manifest/) (`addon.json` file).
 This file specifies under which circumstances each one of its userscripts and userstyles should be injected into the page.
-It also contains user-facing information, such as the description of the feature, and more information about the addon's settings.
+It also contains user-facing information, such as the description of the feature, and information about the addon's settings.

-Userscripts work similarly to [extension content scripts](https://developer.chrome.com/docs/extensions/content_scripts/), but they also have access to `addon.*` APIs.
+Userscripts have access to `addon.*` APIs.
 Userscripts can use these built-in utilities for various purposes: waiting until a certain element exists on the page, listening to URL change events, getting a reference to the Scratch VM object, etc.

 Addons are designed to be compatible with each other.
 They are also developed with performance, internationalization, accessibility, and privacy in mind.